techlore/Plexus-app/PRIVACY.md

   - App version
   - App build
   - Your rating
+  - Any information you optionally submit in the notes field
 - No other personally identifiable information is transmitted to the server.
 - This app does not contain any trackers, you can check the [εxodus report](https://reports.exodus-privacy.eu.org/en/reports/tech.techlore.plexus/latest/).